c9s/requestgen/README.md

 ## APIClient

-You can implement your own http API client with the following interface:
+You can implement your own http API client struct that satisfies the following interface (defined in `requestgen.APIClient`)

 ```
 // APIClient defines the request builder method and request method for the API service